Good turn: Share the shore to help protect Little Terns visiting the Coast

 Introducing Little Terns of the Central Coast; an Australian native bird and the smallest Australian tern at just 20cm long!
 Little Terns are mainly a coastal species, so you can see why the Central Coast is their habitat of choice for breeding season with its endless beaches, lakes and lagoons.

-You may have heard some of the best beaches to head to locally are Avoca Beach or Terrigal Beach, but for the Little Terns it's all about Karagi Point at the The Entrance North Beach.
-This is the place to be for their annual egg-laying journey and the birth of their gorgeous chicks (which weigh less than a scoop of icecream!).
-Little Terns offer a spectacle for onlookers - they can be seen flying gracefully along the coastline and over Tuggerah Lakes, frequently diving into the water to catch fish, their main source of food.
+This is the favourite place for their annual egg-laying journey and the birth of their gorgeous chicks - which weigh less than a scoop of icecream!
+Little Terns offer a spectacle for onlookers.
+The birds can be seen flying gracefully along the coastline and over Tuggerah Lakes, frequently diving into the water to catch fish, as their main source of food.

-So we're calling on beachgoers to #SharetheShore.
+We're calling on beachgoers to #ShareTheShore this summer.
 Extremely sensitive to human disturbance, both locals and visitors must do all we can in summertime to ensure the beautiful Little Terns feel welcome and remain comfortable at their chosen breeding location in The Entrance North.
-Previous disruptions have caused a rapid decline in their overall numbers and, unfortunately, they are now considered an Endangered species

-These little birds suffer quite a lot of torment - habitat loss, human disturbance at nesting sites, and egg loss by foxes, dogs, cats and larger predatory birds.
-When the Little Terns migrate from South-east Asia to Australia every Summer they are actually protected under both Australian State and Federal threatened species legislation.
+These little birds suffer quite a lot of torment... habitat loss, human disturbance at nesting sites, and egg loss by foxes, dogs, cats and larger predatory birds.
+But in recent years, Central Coast Council has carried out best practice management at Karagi Point, supported by the community, resulting in record-breaking breeding success!

 Protecting graceful Little Terns